Health & Safety Practices FAQs

 The University has established a contact tracing team that will identify close contacts of anyone in the Butler community who has a confirmed or probable case of COVID-19.
 The team will cooperate with local public health authorities to coordinate testing, quarantine, and isolation needs in an effort to interrupt and slow transmission of the virus.

-Students who are identified as close contacts of a person who has tested positive for COVID-19 will be required to quarantine-in-place in their current housing assignment for a minimum of 14 days.
-(Note that roommates/suitemates/housemates are considered close contacts.)
+Unvaccinated students who are identified as close contacts of a person who has tested positive for COVID-19 will be required to quarantine-in-place in their current housing assignment for a minimum of 10 days.
+(Note that roommates/suitemates/housemates are considered close contacts.

-The Daily Health Checkup will be conducted using an online application, which will provide on-screen instructions about next steps.
+The COVID-19 Health Reporting Form (formerly known as the Daily Health Survey) is conducted using an online application, which will provide on-screen instructions about next steps.
 Results will be reported to Health Services for further evaluation.
 The privacy of health information will be protected.

-Students who are ill, are experiencing COVID-19 symptoms, or have a known COVID-19 exposure, will be required to stay home or in their residence halls or housing
+Individuals who are ill, are experiencing COVID-19 symptoms, or have a known COVID-19 exposure, will be required to stay home or in their residence halls or housing.

-Students should contact Health Services at (317) 985-8364 or their primary care provider for further assessment and guidance on next steps.
-This will allow for appropriate screening, triage and treatment, and documentation can be provided for missing classes.
+Individuals experiencing symptoms consistent with COVID-19 should complete the COVID-19 Health Reporting Form, and contact Health Services at 317-985-8364 or their primary care provider for further assessment and guidance on next steps.
+This will allow for appropriate screening, triage, and treatment, and documentation can be provided for missing classes.
 Students must also notify their professor, advisor, or dean that they will not be in class or activity location that day.

-All students who report COVID-19 symptoms or who are exposed to the virus must follow the testing, contact tracing and quarantine protocols established by Butler University using guidance provided by the Centers for Disease Control (CDC), Indiana State Department of Health and Marion County.
+Individuals who report COVID-19 symptoms or who are exposed to the virus must follow the testing, contact tracing, and quarantine protocols established by Butler University using guidance provided by the Centers for Disease Control (CDC), Indiana State Department of Health, and Marion County.